fangzhe3/DeepSCan/README.md

 | First Github release | **DeepSCan platform** is released on [Github](https://github.com/fangzhe3/DeepSCan) |

 ## Introduction
 We are excited to announce the release of **DeepSCan platform**, a powerful tool that predicts cell surface translocation properties of single-pass transmembrane proteins (SPTM) from amino acid sequences.
-This repository contains the model training, inference and computational analysis codes, plus example demo.
+This repository contains the model training, inference and computational analysis codes, plus example demo

 DeepSCan is now available on [GitHub](https://github.com/fangzhe3/DeepSCan), and we welcome your star🌟!